 This is the last rhubarb recipe, I promise.
 I think.
 Maybe.
 It’s definitely the last sweet one.
 Because even though nothing in our garden is ready yet (we got a later start), mama is hitting me up with some lettuce and chard tomorrow.
 I sure like rhubarb though.

 Having a rhubarb swirl wasn’t really part of the deal when I stuck this in the freezer the first time.
 It tasted kind of blah, though, and pale pink is just not as funky as bright pink.
-I made an extra batch of rhubarb compote and poured it on top of the almost frozen ice cream, then stirred it in with a fork.
+I made an extra batch of rhubarb compote, with a handful of raspberries mixed in, and poured it on top of the almost frozen ice cream, then stirred it in with a fork.
 If you have an ice cream maker (lucky) then you can try pouring the second half of the rhubarb in when it’s just about fully churned.

 Let’s connect!
 If you liked this recipe, make sure to leave a comment below, I love hearing from you!
 Tag me on instagram @occasionallyeggs and #occasionallyeggs so I can see what you’re making, and stay in touch via facebook, pinterest, and bloglovin.